-These are the best ways for gay travelers to experience the Amazon jungle by land or river.

 - Lots of hiking and wildlife spotting

-Out Adventures provides exclusive gay tours and cruises all over the world.
+Out Adventures is the premiere provider of gay tours and cruises all over the world.
 They're an excellent gay tour operator if you're looking to have the whole trip organised for you and have the peace of mind of staying in gay friendly places.

-Their Jungle Lodge Private Escape package is perfect If you want to experience the wildlife of the Amazon Jungle whilst staying in a gorgeous eco-lodge.
+Their Amazon and Machu Picchu is perfect If you want to experience the wildlife of the Amazon Jungle whilst staying in a gorgeous eco-lodge.

 On this tour you'll get to walk through the jungle, cruise along murky waterways, spot exotic wildlife, stay in an eco-lodge and learn about conservation at the Tambopata Research Center.
 You'll need a reasonable degree of fitness for all the hiking, canoeing and canopy tower climbing you'll be doing, but it'll be all worth it!

 You will get to see a lot of animals up close, including Capuchin monkeys, Spider monkeys, parakeets and peccaries.
 You'll also get to visit a clay lick that attracts the most beautiful birds in the world: the Macaws.
 And while visiting the Tambopata Research Center you'll get to see the work being done to increase survival rates of the numerous beautiful species of macaws in the jungle, many of which are endangered or vulnerable.